tc39/proposal-record-tuple/README.md

 ## Advanced internal details: `Record` and `Tuple` wrapper objects

-JS developers will typically not have to think about `Record` and `Tuple` wrapper objects, but they're a key part to how Records and Tuples work "under the hood" in the JavaScript specification.
+JS developers will typically not have to think about `Record` and `Tuple` wrapper objects, but they're a key part of how Records and Tuples work "under the hood" in the JavaScript specification.

 Accessing of a Record or Tuple via `.` or `[]` follows the typical [`GetValue`](https://tc39.es/ecma262/#sec-getvalue) semantics, which implicitly converts to an instance of the corresponding wrapper type.
 You can also do the conversion explicitly through `Object()`: